 The Toyota Grand Highlander would compete with the Hyundai Palisade, Ford Explorer, and Kia Telluride.
 Toyota would need to develop the Grand Highlander such that it can one-up the competitors.

 Automotive News reported on April 22, 2022, that the Toyota Grand Highlander would make its debut by mid-2023.
-While Toyota has not given guidance on the release date of its upcoming hybrid SUV, Hollander said the process of getting the new car into production would take a couple of years, which puts the date around April 2023:
+While Toyota has not given guidance on the release date of its upcoming hybrid SUV, Tim Hollander said last year that the process of getting the new car into production would take a couple of years, which puts the date around April 2023:

 It is a very intense challenge, there will be major retooling throughout the entire operation, and we’ll have a close collaboration and partnership with our equipment manufacturers, our regional production engineering team and our team here, our engineering and maintenance team, and production team here to really bring this thing to life.
 It will take a couple of years to really get everything ready to go for the development of this product.
-It’s a huge undertaking and we’ll be spending a lot of weekends and shutdown time really getting the plant ready.Tim Hollander, VP – Manufacturing, Toyota Motor Manufacturing
+It’s a huge undertaking and we’ll be spending a lot of weekends and shutdown time really getting the plant ready.Tim Hollander, VP – Manufacturing, Toyota Motor Manufacturing, in early 2021

 Further information like the specifications and price of the Toyota Grand Highlander is unavailable at this time.
 We expect to learn more about the model during the second half of the year.
-The Grand Highlander could become the Toyota Grand Kluger for Australia, where the regular version goes on sale next month with the newest updates.
-In New Zealand, Toyota could launch the large SUV with the original name.
+The Grand Highlander could become the Toyota Grand Kluger for Australia.
+In New Zealand, Toyota could launch the large SUV with its original name.